avchikar97/csv_to_comma_txt/README.md

 # csv_to_comma_txt

-A quick Python script meant to support collaborating in Google Drive to create a skribbl.io deck.
+A quick Python script meant to support collaborating in Google Drive to create a custom skribbl.io deck.
 Outputs the first column of inputted CSVs to a comma-separated string ouputted into a .txt.

 ### Requirements
 - python 3.5.3 or later (can be installed [here](https://www.python.org/downloads/))